Brian Fernandez scores twice as Portland Timbers come into Seattle to knock off Sounders, 2-1

 Instead, Fernandez found his way to goals and spaces to look up and celebrate with Portland fans seated in the highest deck of the football stadium.
 The Timbers left with a 2-1 victory before a crowd of 50,072 Sunday night.

-Multiple players had terse words and there was some shoving after the match.
+“There’s still some fire in this rivalry and it got stoked to a higher level tonight,” Sounders coach Brian Schmetzer said.
+“We’ll remember some of the things that happened (and) hopefully we can use that as motivation for the next game.”

 In addition to losing at home for the first time since September 2018, the Sounders are in jeopardy of not defending their hold on the Cascadia Cup.
 The Sounders travel to Portland for the rivalry’s finale in August.

 Fernandez put Portland on the board first in the 20th minute.
 The Argentinian collected a rebound from a Jorge Moreira attempt that Sounders goalkeeper Stefan Frei tipped off the crossbar.